The-Judge/docker_confluence/README.md

 * the line `INFO: Server startup in X ms` appears in `/usr/local/atlassian/confluence/logs/catalina.*.log` (inside the container; use [`docker-enter/nsenter`](https://github.com/jpetazzo/nsenter) to enter the container).
 * A ... "positive" line appears in `/usr/local/atlassian/confluence-data/logs/atlassian-confluence.log`.
-This will be something like `init Plugin system started` or `TODO`.
+This will be something like `init Plugin system started` or `init Confluence is ready to serve`.
  What you see there exactly heavily depends on the Confluence version you are starting.
 Again, I'm speaking about the file inside the container; use [`docker-enter/nsenter`](https://github.com/jpetazzo/nsenter) to enter the container.

 Once everything has started, you should be able to point your browser to